 Spousal support can be paid for half of the length of a 10-year marriage, as a general rule.
 For longer marriages, the court typically will not set alimony duration.
 The duration will greatly depend on the ability of the payer to prove that spousal support is no longer needed.

 Divorce is never easy, and is often very traumatizing to not only the parties involved but also their families and society at large.
-For this reason, the proper consultation and counseling is needed.
+For this reason, proper consultation and counseling are needed.
 In most cases, the first course of action should involve seeking legal advice.
-To determine your options, please seek the legal advice from a knowledgeable Westlake Village spousal support attorney.
+To determine your options, please seek legal advice from a knowledgeable Westlake Village spousal support attorney.